samsquire/ideas5/README.md

 # 204. 3D ROOM

-I think people assume that a 3 dimensional GUI requires movement around, but we can immediately move the view instead.
+I think people assume that a 3 dimensional GUI requires movement around, but we can immediately move the view instead by rotating it around a point or a number of points.
 Depth provides useful information.

 # 205. State machines and process management, interlocking recoverable states on retry